CarboFormer: A Lightweight Semantic Segmentation Architecture for Efficient Carbon Dioxide Detection Using Optical Gas Imaging: Introduction

 Motivated by the need for precise CO\textsubscript{2} quantification for agricultural management and animal health monitoring, we investigate OGI techniques combined with semantic segmentation.
-We curate two datasets: (1) { Controlled Carbon Dioxide Release (CCR)} dataset, featuring systematic CO\textsubscript{2} emissions captured via FLIR G343 OGI camera \cite{flir_g343} under varied flow rates, and (2) the { Real Time ANKOM (RTA)} dataset, containing real-time CO\textsubscript{2} emissions from dairy cow rumen fluid experiments using the ANKOM gas production module \cite{hess2016novel}.
+We curate two datasets: (1) Controlled Carbon Dioxide Release (CCR) dataset, featuring systematic CO\textsubscript{2} emissions captured via FLIR G343 OGI camera \cite{flir_g343} under varied flow rates, and (2) the Real Time ANKOM (RTA) dataset, containing real-time CO\textsubscript{2} emissions from dairy cow rumen fluid experiments using the ANKOM gas production module \cite{hess2016novel}.

-To address the challenges of CO\textsubscript{2} plume detection, in this study, we propose two architectures: CarboNeXT and CarboFormer. { CarboNeXT} employs a multi-scale transformer-based encoder-decoder structure with UPerHead and auxiliary FCN head for high-precision segmentation. { CarboFormer}, its lightweight counterpart, maintains competitive accuracy while optimizing for resource-constrained platforms through efficient attention mechanisms and model compression.
-Both models explicitly detect CO\textsubscript{2} for accurate plume delineation across varying flow rates, with CarboNeXT prioritizing detection accuracy and CarboFormer balancing performance with computational efficiency.
+To address the challenges of CO\textsubscript{2} plume detection, in this study, we propose CarboFormer, a lightweight semantic segmentation architecture that maintains competitive accuracy while optimizing for resource-constrained platforms through efficient attention mechanisms and model compression.
+The model explicitly detects CO\textsubscript{2} for accurate plume delineation across varying flow rates, balancing performance with computational efficiency, making it particularly suitable for deployment on programmable drones and mobile platforms.

-The main contributions of our study include: \begin{enumerate} \item We introduce CarboNeXT, a robust semantic segmentation model designed explicitly for segmenting and quantifying CO$_2$ emissions from OGI imagery, along with CarboFormer, a lightweight variant optimized for resource-constrained platforms such as programmable drones. \item We create two distinctive and comprehensive datasets (CCR and RTA) to facilitate accurate CO$_2$ plume segmentation and quantification, with particular focus on the previously unexplored domain of livestock emissions. \end{enumerate}
+The main contributions of our study include: \begin{enumerate} \item We introduce CarboFormer, a lightweight semantic segmentation model designed explicitly for segmenting and quantifying CO$_2$ emissions from OGI imagery, optimized for resource-constrained platforms such as programmable drones while maintaining competitive accuracy. \item We create two distinctive and comprehensive datasets (CCR and RTA) to facilitate accurate CO$_2$ plume segmentation and quantification, with particular focus on the previously unexplored domain of livestock emissions. \item We conduct a rigorous evaluation of our model against contemporary state-of-the-art segmentation techniques, demonstrating significant improvements in detection accuracy and practical applicability across varied emission scenarios, especially in challenging low-flow conditions. \end{enumerate}